 For many of the same reasons delineated in the Buenzli-Fritz decision, Respondent should be assessed the full amount of recoverable costs.
-The alleged conduct is of a serious nature, he did not participate in these proceedings, there is no argument that certain factual findings were investigated and litigated unnecessarily, and, given the program revenue nature of the Department of Safety and Professional Services, fairness dictates imposing the costs of these disciplinary proceedings on Respondent, and not on fellow members of the medical profession who have not engaged in such conduct.
+The alleged conduct is of a serious nature, Respondent did not participate in these proceedings, she has demonstrated a refusal to cooperate with the Minnesota Board, there is no argument that certain factual findings were investigated and litigated unnecessarily, and, given the program revenue nature of the Department of Safety and Professional Services, fairness dictates imposing the costs of these disciplinary proceedings on Respondent, and not on fellow members of the medical profession who have not engaged in such conduct.